dercrafter/WorldWideWeatherWatcher/README.md

 Furthermore, FAT32 is more modern and therefore offers greater compatibility with a large number of devices, making it easier to extract data from the device.

 #### Wire
-This library is needed to communicate with our I2C-connected sensors.
+This library is needed to communicate with the I2C-connected sensors.

 #### forcedClimate
 This library enables the Arduino to read measurement data from the BME280 sensor.
 It has the advantage of being power and memory efficient.

 #### DS1307
-This library lets the Arduino interact with our RTC clock.
+This library lets the Arduino interact with the RTC clock.

 #### ChainableLED
-This library lets the Arduino change the color of our RGB LED.
+This library lets the Arduino change the color of the RGB LED.

 #### EEPROM
 This library allows the Arduino to write to and read from the Arduino's EEPROM.